Juvenile Indigent Defense Delivery System

 Right to Counsel

-In Alabama, a juvenile’s right to counsel is governed by a variety of statutes.
+In Alabama, a child’s right to counsel is governed by a variety of statutes.
 Under Alabama law, youth in juvenile court have the right to counsel “…at all stages of a juvenile court proceeding.”
 Ala.
-Code §§ 12-15-202(f); -210.
-Appointment of counsel is mandatory in proceedings where “there is a reasonable likelihood that such [proceeding] may result in a placement in an institution in which the child’s freedom may be curtailed,” Ala.
-Code § 12-15-210; and at the discretion of the judge upon request or when the court deems such appointment to be in the interest of justice.
+Code § 12-15-202(f)(1).
+Appointment of counsel is mandatory in proceedings where “there is a reasonable likelihood such [proceeding] may result in a placement in an institution in which the freedom of the child is curtailed,” Ala.
+Code § 12-15-210(b); and at the discretion of the judge upon request or when the court deems such appointment to be in the interest of justice.
 Ala.
-Code § 12-15-210.
+Code § 12-15-210(d).

 A child is specifically entitled to counsel at the following stages: